 Most builders, of a sufficient scale to display model homes, are ‘volume’ or ‘project’ builders.
 They display homes that you can order, unchanged, for construction on your land or, often, as a house and land package on an estate marketed by that builder.

 We serve a different market.
 We are not volume builders or marketers of project homes.
 Every home we design and build is individually designed for an individual client—and for a specific site.
-Our two present display homes illustrate this point.
-Each is designed to make the very best of the opportunities inherent in the land.
-At 157 Bulleen Road the contours of the sloping site provide for a double garage and work room under the raised main bedroom suite and substantial home office of a large family home.
-At 9 Belmore Road the extreme constraints of a very compact triangular site have been turned to advantage by the creation of a home designed for empty nesters, where low outdoor maintenance and large, bright interior spaces are priorities.
+Our present display homes in Beaumaris and Camberwell illustrate this point as they are designed to make the very best of the opportunities inherent in the land from the contours of the site, the orientation to the sun path, and the different use of materials and finishes.
+We have also designed into our display homes a low maintenance garden and large, bright interior spaces that are orientated towards the garden.

 The Advantages of Scale

 Australians are very well served by our dynamic project builder industry, which markets products that represent very good value for money, especially for first home buyers, and for people who have common denominator needs on standard, flat, suburban blocks.
 This value comes from scale.
-A design built, say, fifty times, has a negligible design cost.
-Ditto for estimating.
-Ditto for purchasing.
+A design built, say, fifty times, has a negligible design, pricing and purchasing cost.
 Each home is, in effect, a unit of production, repeated many times.

 The Disadvantages of Scale